-(MFT-203 TECHNOLOGY OF LEGUMES AND OILSEEDS)
+(MFT-203 TECHNOLOGY OF LEGUMES AND OILSEEDS PROCESSING)

 Max.
-Marks: 100 Theory Marks: 50 Practical Marks: 30 Internal assessment: 20
+Marks: 100 Theory Marks: 50 Practical Marks: 25 Internal assessment: 25

-Theory: - Question paper will contain eight questions in all and students will be asked to attempt any five questions.
+Theory: - Question paper will contain eight questions in all and students will be asked to attempt five questions.
 All questions will carry equal marks.
+Question no. 1 will be objective type and compulsory.
 Practical - Question Paper will be set with the mutual consent of Internal and External Examiners at the spot.